rfeinman/pyBPL/README.md

 run inside the original BPL repository to obtain this folder of files.
 Library loading is fully functional... see loadlib.py for an example of how to load the library.

+#### General

+Most things required to sample character types and tokens (images) are now complete.
+I have not tested backprop through the level of character tokens, although it works well through types for now.